akuklev/akuklev/what-are-dependent-types.md

 }
 ```

 This signature is meant to mean that `argc` is a natural number (= non-negative integer) and `argv` a fixed-length array of strings with its length given by `argc`.
 The real C used to support fixed-length arrays, like `int arr[3]` for an array of three integers, but the expression in square brackets had to be a compile-time constant.
 In order to express what we actually know about length of `argv` we have to allow expressions, values of which are not knowable in compile-time.
-That's precisely what **dependent types** are about: allowing types to depend on “run-time” values.

 <dl><dt>Definition</dt>
   <dd>A programming language is said to support dependent typing if it allows one or several arguments of a function to be used to specify the types of the following arguments or the return type.</dd>